algorithmiaio/dev-center/_pages/algorithm-development/your-first-algo.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algo_dev_lang/publish_algorithm.png" alt="Publish an algorithm" class="screenshot img-sm">

-In this modal, you'll see a **Changes** tab, a **Sample I/O** tab, and one called **Versioning**.
+This modal has 3 steps: documenting changes, adding example input and output, and configuring algorithm settings.

-Changes shows you your commit history and release notes.
+The **Changes** step shows you your commit history and allows you to add release notes.

-**Sample I/O** is where you'll create your sample input and output for the user to try under Try the API in the Run tab.
+The **Example I/O** step is where you'll create your sample input and output for the user to try under Try the API in the Run tab.
 When you add a sample input, make sure to test it out with all the inputs that you accept since users will be able to test your algorithm with their own inputs.

-Under the **Versioning** tab, you can select whether your algorithm will be for public use or private use as well as set the royalty.
+During the  **Settings** step you can select whether your algorithm will be for public use or private use as well as set the royalty.
 The algorithm can either be royalty-free or charge per-call.
 If you opt to have the algorithm charge a royalty, as the author, you will earn 70% of the royalty cost.

 Check out [Algorithm Pricing]({{site.baseurl}}/pricing/) for more information on how much algorithms will cost to run.

-Under Semantic Versioning you can choose which kind of release your change should fall under: Major, Minor, or Revision.
+Under "Semantic Version" you can choose which kind of release your change should fall under: Major, Minor, or Revision.

 Under "Pending Changes" you'll see any revisions you've made under the "Manage" tab.